bosoftware/vue-sample/README.md

 # vue-sample

-Wrote this simplest project within 1 day which is the 2021 Chrismas Day.
+Wrote this simplest project within 1 day,the Chrismas Day 2021.

 ## back-end

-The Spring boot application to provide a simple API for VUE
+The Spring boot application provides a simple API for VUE

 ## front-end